elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-damage-to-the-occipital-lobe-affect-visual-pathways.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    This content discusses the effects of damage to the occipital lobe on visual pathways, including various visual impairments such as vision loss, hemianopia, visual agnosia, and impacts on sensory integration.
+    This content discusses the effects of damage to the occipital lobe on visual pathways, detailing various visual impairments such as vision loss, hemianopia, visual agnosia, and scotomas, and explains the importance of the occipital lobe in visual information processing.
   page_keywords: >-
-    occipital lobe, visual pathways, vision loss, hemianopia, visual agnosia, scotomas, blindsight, sensory integration, what pathway, where pathway
+    occipital lobe, visual pathways, vision loss, hemianopia, visual agnosia, scotomas, blindsight, visual processing, what pathway, where pathway, cortical blindness, object recognition, spatial awareness, sensory integration, visual field
 author: QuickTakes
 question: >-
     How does damage to the occipital lobe affect visual pathways?